-How to install Windows 10 using a retail disc, an ISO image or a flash drive
+How to install Windows 10 using a DVD/CD, an ISO file or a flash drive

-Windows 10 is Microsoft’s newest operating system, and many people want to install it on their computers or devices.
+Windows 10 is Microsoft's newest operating system, and many people want to install it on their computers or devices.
 One way is to do that is by upgrading from Windows 7 or Windows 8.1.
-Another way is to use a retail DVD that you purchased with Windows 10 or an ISO image which you have downloaded from Microsoft or somewhere else on the web.
-In this guide we are going to show you how to make a clean Windows 10 installation on your computer or device, using a retail disk of Windows 10 or an ISO image.
-The process is different than when installing Windows 7 or Windows 8.1, so pay attention to our guide:
+Another way is to use a DVD with the Windows 10 setup, a USB flash drive, or an ISO file with the installation, which you have downloaded from Microsoft or somewhere else on the web.
+In this guide we show you how to make a clean Windows 10 installation on your computer or device, using the following types of installation media: DVD, CD, ISO file, or USB memory stick.
+Let's get started:

-Before you decide whether or not to install Windows 10, read the Windows 10 Specifications on Microsoft’s website and review its system requirements.
+Before you install Windows 10, read the Windows 10 Specifications on Microsoft's website and review its system requirements.
 Windows 10 demands the following:

 - Processor: 1 GHz or faster, single core or multicore